What everyone should know about facelifts

 Charlotte’s most experienced facial plastic surgeon

 Dr. Freeman is Charlotte’s best facial plastic surgeon.
 He has devoted himself completely to facial plastic surgery since 1988 and has been certified by two different surgery boards, the American Board of Otolaryngology (head and neck surgery) and the American Board of Facial Plastic and Reconstructive Surgery.
-He can do anything from laser tattoo removal to port wine stain treatment.
+He can do anything from laser tattoo removal to a port wine stain treatment.
 If you live in or near Charlotte and are interested in looking younger, schedule your appointment today or ask for an online consultation for a discount on the consultation fee.